moodle/devdocs/docs/guides/javascript/reactive/index.md

 ### Extending the BaseComponent class

 All reactive UIs are object-oriented and all components extend the BaseComponent class.
-This means that the default component structure is:
+This means that the default component structure is very simple.
+For example:

 <details>
   <summary>View example</summary>